Skip to Main Content

 Selecting a Topic: Overview

-When you are assigned to a write a paper and have to choose the topic, it is easy to feel overwhelmed by ideas or completely at a loss.
-Thankfully, the Rutgers Libraries provide resources to help you choose and narrow your research topic.
+When you are assigned to write a paper and have to choose a topic, it is easy to feel overwhelmed by ideas or completely at a loss.
+Thankfully, the Rutgers Libraries provide resources to help you choose and narrow your research topic:

-The resources on this page will assist you in gathering background information and refining your topic.
+The resources on this page will help you get started in developing a research focus, gathering background information and refining your topic:

 Finding Background Information